Russian Black Terrier

 Breed Overview

 The Russian Black Terrier is an impressive sight - a large, powerful working dog with an unmistakable black coat and natural confidence that commands respect.
-Despite the name, they're actually members of the Working Group rather than true terriers, which tells you everything about their serious, job-focused nature.
+Despite the name, they're actually not true terriers, which tells you everything about their serious, job-focused nature.
+They are recognised by the ANKC as part of the Utility Group.

-Originally developed by the Soviet military in the late 1940s and 1950s, these dogs were created to be the ultimate versatile working companion.
+Originally developed by the Soviet military in the late 1940s, these dogs were created to be the ultimate versatile working companion.
 Standing 66-78 cm tall and weighing 45-60 kg, they're substantial dogs that combine the best traits of several breeds including Rottweilers, Giant Schnauzers, and Airedale Terriers.

 What makes Russian Black Terriers special is their remarkable balance of traits.
 They're naturally protective and make excellent guard dogs, yet they're devoted family companions who form strong bonds with their humans.
 Their intelligence is outstanding - they learn quickly and retain information well, making them highly trainable for those willing to put in the effort.

 In Australian homes, these dogs adapt well to families who can provide consistent leadership and adequate exercise.
-Their dense double coat handles our varied climate reasonably well, though they'll appreciate air conditioning during Perth's scorching summers and might need a warm coat during Canberra's chilly winters.
+Their dense double coat handles our varied climate reasonably well, though they'll need air conditioning during Perth's 35°C+ summers and will be right at home during a chilly Canberra winter.
 They're not hyperactive dogs, but they do need regular exercise and mental stimulation to stay happy and well-behaved.

 History